villano-lab/galactic-spin-W1/docs/source/03_Glossary.rst

       Unit of distance; kiloparsec.
 1 kpc = 3262 light years = 3.086e+19 meters = 1.917e+16 miles.

     MACHO
        MAssive Compact Halo Object.
-A type of object that emits little to no light, such as brown dwarfs or rogue planets.
+A type of object that emits little to no light, such as brown dwarfs, rogue planets, or black holes.

     Mass-to-light ratio (M/L ratio)
       The ratio of how much mass there is compared to how much light the body emits; how much mass it is expected from the light source.
 Variation in the mass-to-light ratio means there is a wider range of masses that are plausible for the stellar component.